-But what should you wear under the wetsuit?
-Should you wear compression shirts, board shorts, or nothing at all?
-Let’s take a look.
+When it comes to what you wear under the wetsuit when you surf, you have 3 options: wear compression shirts, board shorts, or nothing at all.

 What to Wear Under a Wetsuit